Woody plant encroachment: Total ecosystem carbon

 Soil organic carbon changes need to be viewed at landscape level, as there are differences between under canopy and inter canopy processes.
 When a landscape becomes increasingly encroached and the remaining open grassland patches are overgrazed as a result, soil organic carbon may decrease.
-In South Africa, woody plant encroachment was found to slow decomposition rates of litter, which took twice the time to decay under woody plant encroachment compared to open savannas.
-This suggests a significant impact of woody encroachment on the soil organic carbon balance.
-In pastoral lands of Ethiopia, woody plant encroachment was found to have little to now positive effect on soil organic carbon and woody encroachment restriction was the most effective way to maintain soil organic carbon.
+In pastoral lands of Ethiopia, woody plant encroachment was found to have little to no positive effect on soil organic carbon and woody encroachment restriction was the most effective way to maintain soil organic carbon.
 In the United States, substantial soil organic carbon sequestration was observed in deeper portions of the soil, following woody encroachment.

+An important factor is that rooting depth increases with woody encroachment, on average by 38 cm and up to 65 cm.
+Deeper rooting may promote the accumulation of organic carbon in the deep soil layers, but at the same time also lead to a positive priming effect, i.e. the stimulation of microbial activity and decomposition of organic matter.
+The trajectory of deep soil carbon under woody encroachment will depend on the balance of increased SOC accumulation and priming losses.
 A meta-analysis of 142 studies found that shrub encroachment alters soil organic carbon (0–50 cm), with changes ranging between -50 and 300 percent.
 Soil organic carbon increased under the following conditions: semi-arid and humid regions, encroachment by leguminous shrubs as opposed to non-legumes, sandy soils as opposed to clay soils.
 The study further concludes that shrub encroachment has a mainly positive effect on top-soil organic carbon content, with significant variations among climate, soil and shrub types.
 There is a lack of standardised methodologies to assess the effect of woody encroachment on soil organic carbon.